Annie Powell Stone

 Online Portfolio

-The Hampden neighborhood of Baltimore City, Maryland has old homes and new art, big dogs and little cars, tall trees and narrow alleyways.
+The Hampden neighborhood has old homes and new art, big dogs and little cars, tall trees and narrow alleyways.
 It’s a quirky, charming, stinky, beautiful mess of a place.
 This chapbook peers at its paradoxes, specifically with an eye towards the interaction between the modern, urban world and the natural, green world.
-Interspersed with a series of nine, nine-line vignettes based on real interactions with neighbors, the poems in this collection track one year, from Spring to Spring, as the poet walks through and lives in Hampden.

 • Baltimore, Maryland, United States